MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 a parent of 3qdi2JDFioDFjDSF223f23-A.3.B.q.3S. which it would be if the '.' just separated the levels).

-It is strongly recommended that top level ID be a 16 byte Base64 encoded ID.
-This will give maximum compatibility with systems that use fixed size ID for the top level ID.
+It is strongly recommended that top-level ID be a 16 byte Base64 encoded ID.
+This will give maximum compatibility with systems that use fixed size ID for the top-level ID.

 ### Overflow Syntax for Multi-Level IDs

 Multi-level IDs can grow arbitrarily long.
 As a practical matter, systems are likely to want to have a limit on the size of this ID, to keep performance reasonable in unusual cases like infinite recursion.
 To indicate this truncation end the node with a '#' character instead of a '.'
-For example the ID
+For example, the ID
 ```
     3qdi2JDFioDFjDSF223f23-A.3.3d43Ds#